 But what else was financial aid for?

 Perspective vs facts:

 First perspective, in terms of depicting volumes in space, changing a vision or an emotion, and rearranging a story for a beneficial purpose.

 It’s why I appreciate changing my reality in the moment; to compartmentalize what was, and create what will be.
 Think as if you’re watching a movie and you start to cry during a scene.
-For me, Toy Story 3, Titanic, Furious 7, all took me into an extended reality.
+For me, Toy Story 3, Interstellar, Furious 7, all which took me into an extended reality.
 Even when the black and white credits ascend up the screen, you’re gravitated toward the emotional state a performance brought you to believe was real.

 Every take off since TWA, I’m taken back to the moment in trance of my first flight above 30,000 feet.
-And grateful that no moment of silence is requested with the first-captain.
+And grateful that no moment of silence is requested by the first-captain.
 In hope that everyone experiences a safe wheels down, I embrace each moment en route to an altitude up high where my worldly problems can’t confide.

 I’m sounding like my preaching father, who wasn’t a poet.